 On December 22, 2017 the SEC issued Staff Accounting Bulletin 118 (SAB 118), which provides guidance on accounting for the tax effects of the Tax Cuts and Jobs Act (the "TCJA").
 SAB 118 provides a measurement period that should not extend beyond one year from the enactment date for companies to complete the accounting under ASC 740.
 In accordance with SAB 118, a company must reflect the income tax effects of those aspects of the TCJA for which the accounting under ASC 740 is complete.
 To the extent that a company's accounting for certain income tax effects of the TCJA is incomplete but for which they are able to determine a reasonable estimate, it must record a provisional amount in the financial statements.
 Provisional treatment is proper in light of anticipated additional guidance from various taxing authorities, the SEC, the FASB, and even the Joint Committee on Taxation.
-If a company cannot determine a provisional amount to be included in the financial statements, it should continue to apply ASC 740 on the basis of the provisions of the tax laws that were in effect immediately before the enactment of the TCJA.
-The Company has applied this guidance to its consolidated financial statements.
+If a company cannot determine a provisional amount to be included in the financial statements, it should continue to apply ASC 740 is consolidated financial statements.

 In November 2018, the FASB amended Topic 842, Leases, by issuing ASU No. 2016-02, which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 Topic 842 with ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
 The new standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
-The new standard was effective for us on January 1, 2019, however the Company did not have any leases that met the criteria as established above, until July 24, 2019, when the Company entered into a three year lease for its UK office and warehouse for annual rent of £25,536 or GBP: USD using exchange rate close for the three months ended March 31, 2020, for liability of 1.245481 or \$31,805.
-An entity may choose to use either (1) its effective date or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application and the effective date.
+The new standard was effective for us on January 1, 2019, however the Company did not have any leases that met the criteria as established above, until July 24, 2019, when the Company entered into a three year lease for its UK office and warehouse for annual rent of £25,536 or GBP:USD using exchange rate close for the six months ended June 30, 2020, GBP:USD 1.240200 or \$31,670.
+An entity may choose to use either (1) its effective date or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application.
+If an entity chooses the second option, the transition requirements for existing leases also apply to leases entered into between the date of initial application and the effective date.
 The entity must also recast its comparative period financial statements and provide the disclosures required by the new standard for the comparative periods.
 Consequently, financial information will not be updated, and the disclosures required under the new standard will not be provided for dates and periods before January 1, 2019.

-At March 31, 2020, the Company had current and long-term operating lease liabilities of \$27,457 and \$41,632, respectively, and right of use assets of \$71,740.
+At June 30, 2020, the Company had current and long-term operating lease liabilities of \$27,341 and \$34,536, respectively, and right of use assets of \$64,516.